Microchipping and registration of dogs and cats

 Also please let Council know in writing quoting microchip number, animals name, your name and contact details and approximate date if your animals passes way.

-Further information is available from the Department of Local Government.
+Further information is available from the Division of Local Government.